stacklok/codegate-docs/docs/toolhive/how-to/api-server.md

 ---

 ToolHive includes a built-in API server that provides a RESTful interface for interacting with MCP servers.
-This API server is useful for integrating ToolHive with other applications or for automating tasks.
+The API server is useful for integrating ToolHive with other applications or automating tasks.

 :::note

-The API server is not intended for production use.
-It is designed for local automation and UI development, and does not implement any authentication or authorization mechanisms.
+The API server isn't intended for production use.
+It's designed for local automation and UI development, and doesn't implement any authentication or authorization mechanisms.

 For production use cases, consider using the ToolHive Kubernetes operator, which